vektra/mockery/README.md

 [Deprecated]

-This project will stop having new updated since golang now has a feature that does the same job. https://github.com/golang/mock
+This project will stop having new updated since golang now has a library that does the same job. https://github.com/golang/mock

 mockery